Astra-Blockchain/xCache/README.md

 xCache is a high-performance, thread-safe in-memory caching library written in C# that supports automatic expiration and concurrent access.
 It is designed for use cases where cached values need to expire after a given time but can be extended when accessed.
+This caching library was initially built for an internal project that will be used for blockchain operations.

 ## Features
 **Thread-Safe**: Uses `ConcurrentDictionary<TKey, TValue>` to ensure atomic updates.